-Love nettles while you can – they bloom so fast and after they do, they are of no more interest to us.
+Love nettles while you can—they bloom so fast and after they do, they’re no longer of interest.
 The fresh, delicate leaves are the healthiest and tastiest.
 Pick those at the top of the plant, no more than four or five per stem.
-You can use them raw to make salads, purees, fresh juices and smoothies, or turn them into a delicious soup.
-You can also dry the leaves and add them to various dishes.
+You can add them to raw salads, purees, fresh juices, and smoothies, or use them to make a delicious soup.
+The leaves can be dried and added as seasoning for various dishes.
 Nettle has powerful cleansing properties, prevents swelling, and strengthens hair and nails.

-This modest little plant is available almost all year round, but it’s the healthiest in spring.
-You can buy dried starwort for infusions at a herbal remedy shop, but we encourage you to try its fresh, raw leaves.
-Starwort regulates the activity of the liver and kidneys, eases rheumatoid conditions, and contains vitamins E, A, B1 and B2, along with mineral salts and acids.
+This inconspicuous plant is available almost all year round, but it’s healthiest in spring.
+You can buy dried starwort for infusions at herbal remedy stores, but we encourage you to try its fresh, raw leaves.
+Starwort regulates liver and kidney function, eases rheumatoid conditions, and contains vitamins E, A, B1, and B2, along with mineral salts and acids.
 Pick a few handfuls and add them to a soup or salad.
-It goes great with egg-based dishes.
+Their flavor goes well with egg-based dishes.

-Its flowers can be turned into homemade syrup for upper respiratory infections, though this takes a bit of work.
-But even those unwilling to put in the hours can enjoy the dandelion’s health benefits.
+Its flowers can be turned into homemade syrup to treat upper respiratory infections, though this takes a bit of work.
+But even those unwilling to put in the effort can enjoy the dandelion’s health benefits.
 Its young leaves are a perfect addition to every salad.
 Dandelion has diuretic and cholagogic properties, and is the natural ally of those living with diabetes.
-Its common leaves are rich in vitamin C, folic acid and iron.
+Its leaves are rich in vitamin C, folic acid, and iron.

-Look for this vitamin C-rich plant in May and June.
-Sheep’s sorrel soup prevents anaemia, aids the digestive system and soothes its ailments, and boosts our natural immunity.
+Look for this vitamin C-rich plant in May and June in the Northern Hemisphere.
+Sheep’s sorrel soup prevents anemia, aids the digestive system and soothes its ailments, and boosts our natural immunity.
 It should, however, be avoided by those with kidney stones.
-Sheep’s sorrel can be consumed in any form – raw, in soups and in infusions.
-It is also recommended for external use – its leaves relieve swellings and bruises.
+Sheep’s sorrel can be consumed in any form—raw, or in broths and infusions.
+Its leaves are also recommended for external use, relieving swelling and bruises.

 Translated from the Polish by Agata Rudowska